shrutirij/ocr-post-correction/README.md

+Coming soon: an update to the software including features from our paper on semi-supervised OCR post-correction!
+Check out the paper [here](https://arxiv.org/abs/2111.02622v1).

 # OCR Post Correction for Endangered Language Texts

 This repository contains code for models and experiments from the paper "[OCR Post Correction for Endangered Language Texts](https://www.aclweb.org/anthology/2020.emnlp-main.478/)".